Yohann0617/oci-helper/README_EN.md

 4. Support **breakpoint continuation**, the configuration and grabbing tasks are saved in the local database, and the grabbing tasks will continue to be executed after the service restart, without repeated configuration.
 5. Support multiple area codes (configuration items are distinguished by `region`).
 For example: I have a 4-area code, then add 4 configurations, modify `region`, and other configuration items are the same.
 6. Support front-end page **real-time viewing of back-end logs**.
+7. Support **encrypted backup and recovery** to facilitate data migration.

 ## One-click docker-compose deployment or update

-After the installation is complete, you can access it directly in the browser `ip:8818` (it is recommended to access it through https later).
+After the installation is complete, you can directly access it through `ip:8818` in the browser (it is recommended to access it through https later).
 The default account and password are: `yohann`.
-If you need to modify it, please change the configuration in `application.yml` and execute `docker restart oci-helper` to restart the docker container. `Key_file.pem` must be named in English and uploaded to the `/app/oci-helper/keys` directory.
-When adding oci configuration, you only need to enter `key_file_name.pem`, and the full path of this directory will be added by default.
+If you need to modify it, please change the configuration in `application.yml` and execute `docker restart oci-helper` to restart the docker container.
+It is recommended to use English names for `keyfile.pem` and upload them all to the `/app/oci-helper/keys` directory.
+When adding oci configuration, you only need to enter `keyfileName.pem`, and the full path of this directory will be added by default.

 ```bash
 bash <(wget -qO- https://github.com/Yohann0617/oci-helper/releases/latest/download/sh_oci-helper_install.sh)